 Blossoms are the mildest part of Wild radish and may be used as a garnish or to infuse flavored vinegars.
 Before the buds open, there is a brief time when the florets may be eaten raw or lightly steamed.
-Young leaves make tender salad greens, but when mature they become hardier and should be sautéed or stewed.
+Young leaves make tender salad greens, but when mure they become hardier and should be sautéed or stewed.
 Wild radish root is very hard and must be boiled to sufficiently soften.
 Radish pods may be pickled or eaten raw in salads and crudités.
 When the pods ripen their seeds can prepared like that of Wild mustard.
 The spicy earthiness of Wild radish is complimented by chive, dill, scallion, pecans, cider vinegar and goat cheese.

 Wild radish was a regular part of the Costanoan Indian diet.